HHS/simpler-grants-gov/documentation/decisions/adr/0004-db-planning.md

 ## Decision Drivers <!-- RECOMMENDED -->
 Type of Database:

 - Nature of the NOFO and grant data that we're storing
 - Volume of data and performance considerations

 DBMS Selection:
-PostgreSQL or MySQL for relational
-MongoDB or DynamoDB for document-oriented
-Appache Cassandra or HBase for wide-column
-Redis or BerkleyDB for key-value
-Others recommended by dev team

 - Hosting options
 - Expected access patterns (i.e. heavy read or write transactions)